rohitchormale/ubitest/README.md

 ### mongodb
 - `apt install mongodb`
-- On install mongodb will start automatically.
-If not then run command `systemctl start mongodb`
+- On finishing installation, mongodb will start automatically.
+If it doesn't,  then start it explicitly by `systemctl start mongodb`

 ### Restrict access to specific ips
-- open 27017 port on mongodb-server, for <webserver-ip> if webserver hosted on another machine. `sudo ufw allow from <webserver-ip>/32 to any port 27017`
+- Only allow requests from webserver on port 27017 `sudo ufw allow from <webserver-ip>/32 to any port 27017`
 - If webapp is on another server, instead running mongodb on all interface, restrict to private ip only by editing `/etc/mongodb.conf`, set value of `bind_ip` to both ips as `bind_ip = 127.0.0.1,<private-ip>`